sequenceiq/hadoop-docker/README.md

 ## Automate everything

-As we have mentioned previousely, a Docker file was created and released in the official [docker repo](https://registry.hub.docker.com/u/sequenceiq/hadoop-docker/)
+As we have mentioned previousely, a Docker file was created and released in the official [Docker repository](https://registry.hub.docker.com/u/sequenceiq/hadoop-docker/)